 What do people use the barrels for?

-Barrels are used to store and transport food or any items people want to keep dry and protected.
+Barrels are used to store and transport food, water or any items people want to keep dry and protected.
 Barrels are used primarily on canoe trips.
 Some trippers have one food barrel and soft packs for the remainder of their gear, while others place all of their gear in barrels.
 Other uses include; rafting, remote wilderness base-camps, kayaking, SUP tripping, Dog-sledding and more.
+The barrels are food-grade which means they are safe to store food or water and some people use them for emergency storage.
+We have a 30L barrel of water in our basement just in case.

 Do you ship orders to destination in the U.S. and Canada or beyond?